-The Alexander Wang designer burger consisted of Chinese 5 spice short rib in a Chinese style bun, served in a black bun steamer alongside black chopsticks, fortune cookies, and bubble tea which is also in collaboration with Boba Guys.
+The Alexander Wang designer burger consisted of a Chinese 5 spice short rib in a Chinese style bun, served in a black bun steamer alongside black chopsticks, fortune cookies, and bubble tea which is also in collaboration with Boba Guys.
 The campaign celebrated the Lunar New Year and was accompanied by the hashtag #WangxBarneys, a limited edition campaign guaranteed to induce FOMO.

-In recent times the restaurant has partnered with Balenciaga, whereby they created a pink “earth-friendly, biodegradable and compostable” deli-bag in celebration of World Pride.
+In recent times the restaurant has partnered with Balenciaga, whereby they created a pink “earth-friendly, biodegradable and compostable” deli bag in celebration of World Pride.
 On the bag was printed “Love is for everyone Balenciaga”, reminiscent of Balenciaga’s monogram style apparel and a strategic appeal to conscious consumers who align their consumption preferences with their personal values.

 Citron & Oursin by Jacquemus @ Galeries Lafayette